 For a claimant to prevail in a workers’ compensation claim, one must show a causal connection between one’s disability and the injury in question.
 To make this showing, in most cases, the opinion of an examining medical doctor, drawing such a medical connection unequivocally and to a reasonable degree of medical certainty, is required.
 Our workers’ compensation attorneys are skilled at piecing a case together and focusing on finding the link between the disability and the injury.

 Notice of Injury

-The Workers’ Compensation Act has a notice provision that requires that an employee give notice of an injury to the employer within 120 days of the injury.
-Furthermore, if an employee does not provide notice within 21 days of the injury, the employer is not required to pay benefits for the period of time prior to the notice being given.
-As a result of the time-sensitive nature of these claims, if you think you may have a potential claim for Workers’ Compensation benefits, you should call our office immediately for a free consultation.
-Any delay could result in a loss of benefits or inability to qualify for benefits at all.
+The Workers’ Compensation Act requires an employee to give notice of an injury to the employer within 120 days of the injury.
+Furthermore, if an employee does not provide notice within 120 days of the injury, the employer is not required to pay benefits for the period before giving the notice.
+As a result of the time-sensitive nature of these claims, if you think you may have a potential claim for Workers’ Compensation benefits, you should call one of our slip and fall accident attorneys at Silver & Silver immediately for a free consultation.
+Any delay could result in a loss of benefits or an inability to qualify for benefits at all.

 While the previous paragraphs serve as a basic overview of Pennsylvania Workers’ Compensation law, in reality, the law is complex and can be difficult for a lay-person to understand and navigate fully.

 If you’ve been injured while in the course of employment, the experienced workers’ compensation attorneys at Silver & Silver are standing by.
 We provide free consultations to anyone interested in learning more about their rights and remedies when it comes to workers’ compensation benefits.
 In addition to workers’ comp lawyers, our legal team also serves as Social Security disability attorneys in Montgomery County, PA, and other nearby areas.